CAUSES OF PERIODONTAL DISEASE

 In the case of tooth loss, the periodontist is able to perform tissue grafts to promote natural tissue regeneration, and insert dental implants if a tooth or several teeth are missing.
 Where gum recession causes a “toothy” looking smile, the periodontist can recontour the gingival tissue to create an even and aesthetically pleasing appearance.

 Preventing periodontal disease is critical in preserving the natural dentition.
-Addressing the causes of gum disease and discussing them with your dentist will help prevent the onset, progression, and recurrence of periodontal disease.
+Addressing the causes of gum disease and discussing them with waterloo dentist will help prevent the onset, progression, and recurrence of periodontal disease.